 Around 3.30pm, we are officially “wined out” and truly pleased with having visited three very different wine farms/estates.
 The tour turned out to be a perfect combination of effort mixed with pleasure.
 There is something satisfying about arriving at a wine estate by bike, it feels like you’ve “earned” your tastings!
 If you fancy cycling in the beautiful countryside around Stellenbosch, accompanied by breath taking views and some amazing wines then Bikes ‘n Wines are the people to contact!

-Next stop on road trip through South Africa: The Garden Route!
+Next stop on my road trip through South Africa: The Garden Route!

 (I was a guest of Bikes ‘n Wines, as always all opinions are my own.)